KexiMleko/GlitchyHTTPServerSolutionJB/README.md

 ## Dependencies

-- Used a sha2 for SHA-256 hashing to ensure correctness and efficiency.
+- Used sha2 for SHA-256 hashing to ensure correctness and efficiency.
 Implementing SHA-256 manually was avoided to focus on the core logic of handling partial responses.

 ## Approach

--Data chunks are set to be less than 64KB since the server fails to send complete data for chunks larger than 64KB.
+- Data chunks are set to be less than 64KB since the server fails to send complete data for chunks larger than 64KB.
 - The client sends GET request with the Range header to fetch missing data chunks.
 - Increment range by specified data chunk.
 - It repeats the process until a data chunk (Content-length) from response is smaller than chunk given in request